Standard language: English in the United Kingdom

-In the United Kingdom, the standard language is British English, which is based upon the language of the mediaeval court of Chancery of England and Wales.
+In the United Kingdom, the standard language is British English, which is based upon the language of the medieval court of Chancery of England and Wales.
 In the late-seventeenth and early eighteenth centuries, Standard English became established as the linguistic norm of the upper class, composed of the peerage and the gentry.
 Socially, the accent of the spoken version of the standard language then indicated that the speaker was a man or a woman possessed of a good education, and thus of high social prestige.
-In England and Wales, Standard English is usually associated with Received Pronunciation, "the standard accent of English as spoken in the south of England.", but it may also be spoken with other accents, and in other countries still other accents are used (Australian, Canadian, American, etc.)
+In England and Wales, Standard English is usually associated with Received Pronunciation, "the standard accent of English as spoken in the south of England", but it may also be spoken with other accents, and in other countries still other accents are used (Australian, Canadian, American, Scottish, etc.).

 Greek

 The standard form of Modern Greek is based on the Southern dialects; these dialects are spoken mainly in the Peloponnese, the Ionian Islands, Attica, Crete and the Cyclades.